plotasse/twitter-autodelete/README.md

 a script to delete tweets after some time

-you will need need to install python 3, find twitter api keys and download a tweet archive
+you will need to install python 3, find twitter api keys and download a tweet archive

 ## how to install